-Why do Canadian residents have to answer skill testing questions to enter or to win giveaways?
+That seems pretty strange.
+Why do Canadian residents have to answer skill-testing questions to enter or to win giveaways?
 Are sweepstakes discriminating against Canadians?

-Skill Testing Questions Aren't Discrimination — They're the Law (in Canada)
+Skill-Testing Questions Aren't Discrimination — They're the Law

-If you've read my introduction to contests, sweepstakes, and lotteries, you know that lotteries have three major components: the prizes have value, the sponsor benefits from the sweepstakes financially, and the winner is chosen at random.
+If you've read the Introduction to Contests, Sweepstakes, and Lotteries, you know that lotteries have three major components: the prizes have value, the sponsor benefits from the sweepstakes financially, and the winner is chosen at random.
 In order to avoid being an illegal private lottery, at least one of the three components must be removed.

 In the United States, the sponsor usually removes the financial benefit, also known as consideration, to avoid being classified as an illegal lottery.
 That is why most sweepstakes state in their rules that you don't have to pay to enter and that a purchase will not change your chances of winning.

-In order to remove the element of chance, sponsors narrow the field of potential winners by requiring a skill testing question to enter their contests.
-Every entrant does not have the same chance to win; only those who at least pass the skill testing question are eligible to win prizes.
+To remove the element of chance, sponsors narrow the field of potential winners by requiring a skill-testing question to enter their contests.
+Every entrant does not have the same chance to win; only those who at least pass the skill-testing question are eligible to win prizes.

-Of course, this is only a technicality; most people can pass the skill testing questions without any trouble.
-The skill testing questions have to be somewhat challenging, but they are not generally difficult.
+Of course, this is only a technicality.
+Most people can answer the skill-testing questions without any trouble.
+The skill-testing questions must be somewhat challenging, but they're not generally difficult.

 What Are the Requirements for a Skill-Testing Question?

-Another option is to hold a true contest, where the entrants are judged based on their skills.
-Of course, winners of skill-based contests don't need to answer a skill-testing question as well.
+Another option for Canadian giveaways is to hold a true contest where the entrants are judged based on their skills.
+Of course, winners of skill-based contests like recipe or photo contests don't need to answer a skill-testing question as well.